nf-core/multiplesequencealign/docs/usage.md

 ### 5. REPORT

 Finally, a summary table with all the computed statistics and evaluations is reported in MultiQC (Skip by `--skip_multiqc`).
-Moreover, a shiny app is prepared with interactive summary plots.
+Moreover, a Shiny app is generated with interactive summary plots.

 > [!WARNING]
 > You will need to have [shiny](https://shiny.posit.co/py/) installed to run it!
 See [output documentation](https://nf-co.re/multiplesequencealign/output) for more infos.